bUnit-dev/bUnit/docs/site/docs/getting-started/writing-csharp-tests.md

 [!code-csharp[BunitTestContext.cs](../../../samples/tests/mstest/BunitTestContext.cs)]

 Since MSTest instantiates a test class only once for all tests inside it, we cannot simply inherit directly from <xref:Bunit.TestContext> as we want a fresh instance of <xref:Bunit.TestContext> for each test.
-Instead, we create a helper class, `BunitTestContext`, which is listed above, and use that to hook into MSTest's `[TestInitialize]` and `[TestCleanup]` methods.
+Instead, we create a helper class, `BunitTestContext`, listed above, and use that to hook into MSTest's `[TestInitialize]` and `[TestCleanup]` methods.
 This runs before and after each test.

 Then methods like <xref:Bunit.TestContext.RenderComponent``1(Bunit.Rendering.ComponentParameter[])> can now be called directly from each test, as seen in the listing above.